Mosconi Cup: Jayson Shaw the hero as Europe demolish USA

 Jayson Shaw 5-3 Shane Van Boening

-For those on the move, we will have the 2020 Mosconi Cup covered via our website skysports.com/more-sports, our app for mobile devices, and our Twitter account @skysportspool for latest news and reports from Tuesday, December 1 until Friday, December 4.
+For those on the move, we will have the 2021 Mosconi Cup covered via our website skysports.com/more-sports, our app for mobile devices, and our Twitter account @skysportspool for latest news and reports.